Competitor Research

 - Their robots.txt.

-- Their previous positions in the Wayback machine.
+- Their previous positions in the Wayback Machine.

 Gather Information

-To maintain a competitive edge on pricing, know the competitors pricing, discounts, and deals.
-Read all of their Google reviews and understand what people say they do well and what they are terrible at – and exploit this information in the ad copy.
+Read all Google reviews and understand what people say they do and don’t do well.
+Seek to exploit this information in any ad copy.

-Another vital factor to look at is whether the competitors offer online shopping and what their shipping costs look like.
-Nowadays, consumers prefer the convenience that online shopping offers.
+Another vital factor is whether the competitors offer online shopping and what their shipping costs look like.
+Lately, consumers prefer the convenience that online shopping offers.
 In 2020, around 88% of the adult population in the U.S. made an online purchase, and that figure is expected to climb.
-For example, if the biggest competitors offer free shipping, then offer the same cost-cutting feature.

 - Webinars